A quantum algorithm for simulating non-sparse Hamiltonians: Introduction

 \subsection{Applications}

-One immediate application of simulating non-sparse Hamiltonians is unitary implementation: given access to the entries of a unitary $U$, the objective is to construct a quantum circuit to approximate this $U$ with precision $\epsilon$.
-As proposed in \cite{berry2009black,jordan2009efficient}, unitary implementation can be reduced to Hamiltonian simulation by considering the Hamiltonian
+\paragraph{Unitary implementation.} One immediate application of simulating non-sparse Hamiltonians is the unitary implementation problem: given access to the entries of a unitary $U$, the objective is to construct a quantum circuit to approximate $U$ with precision $\epsilon$.
+As proposed in~\cite{berry2009black,jordan2009efficient}, unitary implementation can be reduced to Hamiltonian simulation by considering the Hamiltonian

 and the fact that $e^{-iH\pi/2}\ket{1}\ket{\psi} = -i\ket{0}U\ket{\psi}$.
-If the entries of a unitary matrix can be accessed by a black-box query oracle, it is shown in \cite{berry2009black} that this unitary operator can be implemented with $O(N^{2/3}\polylog(N)\poly(1/\epsilon))$ queries to the black box.
-Assume the entries of $U$ are stored in a data structure as in Definition~\ref{def:datastructure}.
+If the entries of a unitary matrix can be accessed by a black-box query oracle, it is shown in~\cite{berry2009black} that this unitary operator can be implemented with $O(N^{2/3}\polylog(N)\poly(1/\epsilon))$ queries to the black box.
+Assume now that the entries of $U$ are stored in a data structure such as in Definition~\ref{def:datastructure}.
 Using the same reduction to Hamiltonian simulation, our Hamiltonian simulating algorithm implies an implementation of $U$ with time complexity (circuit depth) $O(\sqrt{N}\,\polylog(N,1/\epsilon))$.